josamuna/iNeuronAssignments/Ass24/multisign-wallet/README.md

 ### `6.` Generating Gas Report

 Gas report gives an overview of the cost of the project functions.
-To be able to get gas report, just run the required node install command `npm install hardhat-gas-reporter --save-dev` .It need to write the `hardhat-config.js` file with tis content
+To be able to get gas report, just run the required node install command `npm install hardhat-gas-reporter --save-dev` .We need to add this content in to the `hardhat-config.js` config file

 > Without Polygon optimization